tomtyiu/SuperTransformer/README.md

 # SuperTransformer

-Suptertransformer for Huggingface Transformers class
+Suptertransformer that auto loads Huggingface models

 # Introduction
 This is a single line transformer for easy to load models from Huggingface.